idaholab/moose/framework/doc/content/source/utils/MooseUtils.md

 This class is required to include the filename upon construction.
 Optionally, a second argument providing a pointer to a [libMesh] Communicator object may be provided.
 This argument should be used when the reader is used within a MooseObject.
-For example, as shown in [csv_reader_ctor], the CSVReader object passes a Communicator object to the reader.
+For example, as shown in [csv_reader_ctor], the `CSVReaderVectorPostprocessor` object passes a Communicator object to the reader.
 If not provided the reader will read the data on all processors.
 If provided it will only read on single processor and broadcast the data to the others.